kabelo-04/pre-learning-wtc/week0/W0-README.md

-i struggle with gasping the content of gitlap but i managed to pull through because of determination and hard work.
+i struggle with grasping the content of gitlap but i managed to pull through because of determination and hard work.